ItsK1tty/w1tchdocs/docs/source/reference.rst

    This function is poorly documented.
 It requires testing.

-Check if friend is online by friend index.
+Checks whether a friend is online by friend index.

 **Parameters:**